Introduction to GoldParser

 #Some code

-The outline code breaks down into three stages:
+The code breaks down into four steps:

 1. Instantiate the analysis engine

-3. Read the file to analyze
+3. Read the input to parse

-4. Create an object for each rule of the grammar (Reduction step).
-For example, for the <orExpression> rule, we create an OrExpression object that contains the left expression and the right expression.
-At the end of the analysis (step Accept) we can retrieve the last object thus created.
-This represents a tree corresponding to the analyzed expression.
-For example, for the text "[Expert] && ([ReadWrite] || [ReadOnly])" the created tree will be:
+4. For each matched grammar rule (Reduction step), create a corresponding object.
+For example, for the <orExpression> rule, we create an OrExpression object containing the left and right expressions.
+When parsing completes (the Accept step), we retrieve the final object, which represents the parse tree for the input expression.
+For example, for the text "[Expert] && ([ReadWrite] || [ReadOnly])" the resulting tree is:

 C#